What is Zika?

 How can I test for Zika?

-If your exposure was less than a week ago, we would suggest the PCR test.
-This test looks for the RNA of the Zika Virus in your blood.
-This is a blood test, and results take 7 to 9 days from receipt of the sample in the laboratory.
+If your exposure was less than a week ago, we would suggest the Antibody test.
+This test looks for the antibodies of the Zika Virus in your blood.
+This is a blood test, and results take up to 10 working days from receipt of the sample in the laboratory.

-If your exposure was more than one week ago, you should have the Zika Antibody test.
-This is a blood test, and results take five working days from when your sample is received in the laboratory.
+If your exposure was more than one week ago, you should have the Zika PCR test.
+This is a urine test, and results take up to ten working days from when your sample is received in the laboratory.

 The same mosquito that carries the Zika Virus also carries other viruses including Chikungunya Dengue and Yellow Fever.
 These are also serious infections that can lead to life-threatening illness.
 If you think you might have been exposed to the Zika Virus, you may have also been exposed to these other viruses and should consider getting tested for them.